galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > 20 (Even though the default value of the number of estimators for Bagging Classifier is `10`, `20` gives the best accuracy.
-That's why it is important to perform hyperparameter search to tune these parameters for any dataset).
+> > 20 - even though the default value of the number of estimators for Bagging Classifier is `10`, `20` gives the best accuracy.
+That's why it is important to perform hyperparameter search to tune these parameters for any dataset.
 > >
 > {: .solution}
 >